microsoft/PowerPlatformConnectors/independent-publisher-connectors/TimeAPI/readme.md

 ## Publisher: Fördős András

 ## Prerequisites:
-There are no prerequisities for this connector.
+There are no Prerequisites for this connector.

 ## Obtaining Credentials
 Credentials are not required for this connector.